Kodoatorie/lms_platform/README.md

 EduTech LMS is a production-ready e-learning platform where:

 - **Teachers** create and publish courses with modules, lessons (text/video), assignments and materials; grade student submissions; track analytics and revenue.
-- **Students** enroll in courses, watch/read lessons, submit homework (text or Google Drive link), receive grades and certificates, leave reviews.
+- **Students** browse courses, purchase paid courses via **Stripe Checkout**, enroll in free courses instantly, submit homework, receive grades and certificates, leave reviews.
-- **Admins** manage users, issue refunds, oversee all content.
+- **Admins** manage users, issue refunds (auto-triggered in Stripe), oversee all content.

-The platform supports **paid courses** with a provider-agnostic payment structure (Stripe, Kaspi, CloudPayments) and **file storage** via MinIO — keeping PostgreSQL clean of binaries.
+The platform uses **Stripe Checkout** for all paid course purchases — students are auto-enrolled the moment Stripe confirms payment via webhook.
+File storage is handled by **MinIO**, keeping PostgreSQL clean of binaries.

 ---